acapunay-math/ShintaniTorK41/CyclotomicProof/README.md

   | $10$ | $1/6$ | $4$ | $\dfrac{3518892479}{26481431049}\approx 0.132$ | $\dfrac{242139697}{51405543}\approx 4.710$ |
   | $12$ | $1/8$ | $2$ | $\dfrac{3299787329}{35272057207}\approx 0.093$ | $\dfrac{121800199}{54326945}\approx 2.241$ |

-  So, by Steps 2 and 3, we have
+  So, by Steps 2 and 3, we have that

     $$P^{\Delta,\Delta}(c')\subset S\subset P^{\Delta,\Delta}(d').$$